The magic of file

 file

-tool is quite simple.
-It’s just file file-name-1
+Using the file tool is quite simple.
+It’s just file file-name-1.

 You can call it with multiple arguments too.
 Here’s a few examples of